fission-codes/auth-lobby/README.md

 * `privatePath`, request access to a private path (you may pass this param multiple times).
 * `publicPath`, request access to a public path (you may pass this param multiple times).
 * `raw`, raw UCAN resources.
-* `shared`, request access to the shared section of the filesystem.
+* `sharing`, request access to the shared section of the filesystem which is used for sharing private files.
+Remember that you also need access to the private item you want to share.

 You can define some optional parameters as well:
 * `lifetimeInSeconds`, how long an action should be authorised for.
 The default is one month.